HumanED/reinforcement-learning/README.md

 2. Train model
 3. Visualise and evalute model
 4. Commit all files (model, logs and environment code) to git
+5. Record a 5 minute video and write short report in provided excel sheet
-5. ONLY AFTER COMMITTING, modify environment/training code
+6. ONLY AFTER COMMITTING, modify environment/training code